 The process is to fill in the ‘contact us’ form and say that you are interested in joining.
-You will then be contacted by the induction officer who runs an induction at the club to show you what we do and what is involved.
+You will then be contacted by our membership officer who will arrange for you to attend an an induction at the club to show you what we do and what is involved.

 Initially, you will be required to have 1:1 supervision during your probationary period.
 This is to ensure that you are taught how to handle the guns safely and are following the range rules and instruction.
 As you demonstrate competence and safety, you will be signed off as competent for one type of gun.
 This will be recorded in the club probationary file.
 We assess for each type of gun so you may be signed off for a .22 bolt action, but would still need 1:1 supervision for using a .38 underlever.
 We have lots of club guns that you will be able to use even if you do not have a licence.
-Ammunition can be purchased for use in the club, but it is an offence to remove the ammunition from the club premises without a licence.
+Ammunition can be purchased for use in the club and is marked with your name and retained for future use, as it is an offence to remove any ammunition from the club premises without a firearms licence.

-At the end of your 6 months probationary period your name will come before the committee and they will vote if you should become a member of the club.
+At the end of your six month probationary period, your name will come before the committee, and they will vote as to whether you should become a member of the club.
 The club is under no obligation to give a reason for rescinding probationary membership at any time.

 The legal bit